Solid U.S. jobs report bolsters case for Fed rate hike

 "We view this report as easily clearing the hurdle needed to keep the Fed on track for a September rate hike.
 The bar for not moving now is much higher," said Rob Martin, an economist at Barclays in New York.

-The Fed last month upgraded its assessment of the labor market, describing it as continuing to "improve, with solid job gains and declining unemployment."
+The Fed last month upgraded its assessment of the labour market, describing it as continuing to "improve, with solid job gains and declining unemployment."

 The U.S. central bank said its policy-setting committee anticipated it would be appropriate to raise lending rates when it has seen "some further improvement" in the jobs market.
 It has not raised rates since 2006.